-The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the Office of the Vice President for Faculty Development and Advancement dated \\\\\\ and received by the UFF State Office on \\\\\\ in this grievance of:
+The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the Office of the Vice President for Faculty Development and Advancement dated and received by the UFF State Office on in this grievance of: NAME: FSU GRIEVANCE FILE NO: The following statement of issue(s) before the Arbitrator is proposed: This nation was filed with the Office of the Vice President for Feaulty Development and This notice was filed with the Office of the Vice President for Faculty Development and Advancement on by (check one) \square mail (\square certified or registered, \square restricted delivery, \square return receipt requested) \square personal delivery \square other (specify) Date of receipt by the Vice President for Faculty Development and Advancement' Office: Signature of UFF President or Director of Arbitrations I hereby authorize UFF to proceed to arbitration with my grievance.

-NAME:

-FSU GRIEVANCE FILE NO:

-The following statement of issue(s) before the Arbitrator is proposed:

-This notice was filed with the Office of the Vice President for Faculty Development and Advancement on by (check one) $\Box$ mail ( $\Box$ certified or registered, $\Box$ restricted delivery, $\Box$ return receipt requested) $\Box$ personal delivery $\Box$ other (specify)

-Date of receipt by the Vice President for Faculty Development and Advancement' Office:

-Signature of UFF President or Director of Arbitrations

-I hereby authorize UFF to proceed to arbitration with my grievance.
 I also authorize UFF and the Board of Trustees or its representatives to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.

-Signature of Grievant

-This notice should be sent to:

-OFFICE OF THE VICE PRESIDENT FOR FACULTY DEVELOPMENT AND ADVANCEMENT Florida State University 314 Westcott Building Tallahassee, Florida 32306
+Signature of Grievant This notice should be sent to: OFFICE OF THE VICE PRESIDENT FOR FACULTY DEVELOPMENT AND ADVANCEMENT Florida State University 314 Westcott Building Tallahassee, Florida 32306